obskyr/pycs/readme.md

 ###Themes

 PYCS fully supports making your own themes (that means completely different page layouts, not just color schemes).
 For information on how to do this, refer to `creation.txt` in `/resources/themes`.

+As with the formats - if you do make a theme, it'd be extremely appreciated if you submitted a pull request, an issue or otherwise contacted me in order for the theme to be included in the repository.

 ##Contact